Toggle: English / Spanish

 Nephritis - lupus; Lupus glomerular disease

-SLE may damage different parts of the kidney, leading to
+SLE may damage different parts of the kidney.
+This can lead lead to disorders such as

 Symptoms of lupus nephritis include: